 6) Glaze twice!
 While the Better Than Cinnabon Cinnamon Rolls Recipe is in the oven, prepare the thick creamy glaze.
 Once the cinnamon rolls are out of the oven, immediately glaze the hot rolls with one-third to half of the glaze.
 Give it time to ooze down between the layers.
 Then if you like your cinnamon rolls well-coated, glaze again a few minutes later so the second coat rests on top.

-Follow these tips and you too can make a Better Than Cinnabon Cinnamon Rolls Recipe that your friends and family will go nuts over.
+Follow these tips and you too can make Better Than Cinnabon Cinnamon Rolls that your friends and family will go nuts over!

-Consider making this Better Than Cinnabon Cinnamon Rolls Recipe for your sweetie this Valentines Day!
+Consider making this Better Than Cinnabon Cinnamon Roll Recipe for your sweetie this Valentines Day!

 Better Than Cinnabon Cinnamon Rolls Recipe

-- Set the butter, eggs and cream cheese out to warm to room temperature.
-Place the milk in a small sauce pan.
+Set the butter, eggs and cream cheese out to warm to room temperature.
+Place the milk in a small saucepan.
 Bring to a boil.
 The moment it reaches a boil, remove from heat.
-(This process is called scalding, and it ensures the milk doesn't effect the yeast's ability to rise.
+(This process is called scalding, and it ensures the milk doesn't affect the yeast's ability to rise.
 Don't skip!)

 - Place the bread hook on the mixer and turn on low.
 Add the eggs, salt, and remaining flour up to 4 cups.
 Allow the mixer to "knead" the dough until it pulls away from the sides.
 Run the mixer for approximately 10 minutes to allow the dough to stretch and develop the gluten.
 If the dough seems too sticky after the first 2-3 minutes add an additional 1/4 cup flour.
 After 10 minutes, turn the mixer off.
 Cover the top with plastic, and allow the dough to rise until double in size, approximately 60-90 minutes in a warm kitchen.

-For the Cinnamon Filling: Mix the brown sugar, softened butter, cinnamon and nutmeg until smooth.
+Mix the brown sugar, softened butter, cinnamon, and nutmeg until smooth.
 Keep at room temperature until ready to use.